rvsrvs/jasdev.github.io/_posts/2015-09-26-made-beds-and-cold-showers.md

 ![](/public/images/dnd.png)

-The above habits are just a few<sup>3</sup> that I have been doing and hope to improve on.
+The above habits are just a few[^3] that I have been doing and hope to improve on.
 Fine-tuning my morning routine has been worth its weight in gold.
 After all, the first step in building a better self is adjusting how you start each day.

 Have aspects of your morning routine that you cannot live without?
 I'd love to [know about them](https://twitter.com/jasdev)!

 ---

+## Footnotes:

-<sup>1</sup>: While 'morning' generally means the first part of the day, I am using it to refer to the period when one wakes up.
+[^1]: While 'morning' generally means the first part of the day, I am using it to refer to the period when one wakes up.
 Everyone has their own sleep schedule that fits their needs.

-<sup>2</sup>: Momentum is a hell of a drug.
+[^2]: Momentum is a hell of a drug.

-<sup>3</sup>: My other morning habits include exercise, meditation, reading a [daily list](/daily-list), and reflecting on previous [journal entries](/small-moments).
+[^3]: My other morning habits include exercise, meditation, reading a [daily list](/daily-list), and reflecting on previous [journal entries](/small-moments).